wendywarren/ac-type/pages/the_type_industry.md

 ---
 ### The Typographer

 Typographers actually design typefaces.
 The start with a purpose or reason for a type design.
 What problem does it solve?
-What use-case hasn't been solved that this design will solve?
+What use-case hasn't been solved that this design will satisfy?
 Is the type meant for long text or headlines?
 Is it to mimic a old typewriter or a broad-tipped pen?

+Typographers can sell their work in different ways.
+They can be independant, selling their type directly to the end-user, either through their own stores or through online distributors.

+Large corporations often hire typographers to create bespoke type for their brands, too.

 #### Historical Context